-4.6.11 There are ambitions to improve rail access and service frequency through the Greater Bristol MetroWest project113 which, during phase 2, it could see a service extension to Gloucester via Cam and Dursley.
+4.6.11 There are ambitions to improve rail access and service frequency through the Greater Bristol MetroWest project113 which, during phase 2, it could see a service extension to Gloucestervia Cam and Dursley.
 Although passenger numbers are modest, there has been year on year increases in patronage, with the exception of the year 2017/18 which saw a decline in passenger numbers to 189,000 (-12,000 on the previous year) according to the Office of Road and Rail114.
 However, it is believed that this isolated reduction was due to engineering works occurring in the Greater Bristol area.
-Cam and Dursley station can therefore become a key focal point for sustainable travel for the central/southern areas of the CPS area allowing residents access to regional
+Cam and Dursley station can therefore become a key focal point for sustainable travel for the central/southernareas of the CPS area allowing residents access to regional economic growth areas and the employment opportunities in the South West.
+Cam & Dursley station has the potential to accommodate additional MetroWest rail services which would provide a half hourly service to Bristol and potentially onwards to Gloucester which is an improvement on the current hourly service which is often very busy at peak times.

 4.6.12 Canals and their towpaths, are a special feature of the Stroud Valleys.
-The restoration of the Cotswold Canals has the potential to provide for leisure and commuter cycle routes as do the use of disused railway lines.
+The restoration of the Cotswold Canalshas the potential to provide for leisure and commuter cycle routes as do the use of disused railway lines.
 Stroudwater Navigation has received heritage lottery funding for detailed design work to provide a four mile section of canal to Saul Junction which will provide access to and from the Gloucester and Sharpness canal.
 Highways England has provided an additional £4million to fund the 'Missing Mile' which was lost during the construction of the M5.
 A second stage bid for heritage lottery funding is to be submitted to seek funds to implement the restoration.